9.6 Payers, Case Management, and Transition Coordination

 Key Takeaways

-- WCC candidates should document wound status and treatment rationale clearly enough to support continuity and payer review.
+- WCC candidates document wound status and treatment rationale clearly enough to support continuity and payer review.

 Coordination beyond the dressing change